jk45limo/jk-clothing/README.md

-This is a full ecommerce app biuilt with React javascript and flutter and includes a Payment syste with stripe
+This is a full ecommerce app built with React javascript and flutter and includes a Payment syste with stripe
 # Hosted at
 https://jk-clothing.netlify.app/